mesonbuild/meson/.github/README.md

 npx xpm run meson -- configure build/
 ```

 The `meson` core is modified from the original.
 It contains the new `node-api` module and a large number of improvements to the `conan` and `CMake` integration - something that does not work very well out of the box.
-Still, all of its manual still applies.
+Still, its manual remains completely valid.

 # Why fork `meson`